-Students who are given permission to write make-up examinations or to complete missed assignments must pay a 'Special Examination' fee of \$70 per examination.
-When students receive information regarding the date and time of the make-up examination, they will also receive fee payment instructions and deadline information.
-Failure to make arrangements for paying this fee by the deadline provided will result in the loss of privilege to write the make-up examination, and a grade of '0' will be assigned for the missed examination.
+Students who are given permission to write make-up examinations or to make up other missed course/program requirements must pay a 'Special Examination' fee of \$70 per examination or requirement.
+When students receive confirmation of their eligibility to make up the missed examination or other requirements, they will receive fee payment instructions and deadline information.
+Failure to make arrangements for paying this fee by the deadline provided will result in the loss of privilege to make up the missed examination or requirement, and a grade of zero will be assigned.

-If a final examination is missed in December, the make-up examination will be scheduled during Reading Week in February.
+If a final examination is missed in December, the make-up examination normally will be scheduled in January.